ashfakniloy/techpost/README.md

 ### For Users

-- User Registration: Users can register with any email account without requiring email verification (for demonstration purpose only).
+- User Registration: Users can register with email account (no email verification required, for demonstration purpose only).
 - Blog Post Management: Authors can create, edit, and delete blog posts using the Tiptap rich text editor.
 - Media Upload: Authors can upload images to enhance their blog posts.
 - User Profiles: Users can create and manage their bios.